llnl/benchpark/docs/add-an-experiment.rst

 which is relevant because it contains the workload variables that we will need to define in our Benchpark experiment.

+TODO add thing to clarify all of these relationships

 *******************************
  Step 1: Create the Experiment
 *******************************